bingyuzhang/bingyu/research-en.md

  - [Capacities from the Chiu-Tamarkin Complex](https://arxiv.org/abs/2103.05143), to appear in Journal of Symplectic Geometry.

+## Expository writing

+ - [Non-linear microlocal cut-off functors](Files/Non_linear_microlocal_cut_off_functors.pdf).
+An unfinished short note of the microlocal cut-off lemma.
+We extend the definition of microlocal cut-off functors and prove a cut-off lemma adapting new inputs from symplectic geometry.

 ## Thesis and notes

 - [PhD Thesis](Files/PhD_Thesis.pdf) is my PhD thesis.
 It basically consists of the last two papers above but is not strictly their sum.